Meghri: Ancient history and Middle Ages

 The area of present-day Meghri has been settled since the Bronze Age.
 Many archaeological sites are found in the vicinity of the town dating back to the 7th and 6th centuries BC, during the period of the kingdom of Urartu.
 Historically, it has been part of the Arevik canton of the ancient Syunik province of the Kingdom of Armenia.

 With the establishment of the Tatev Monastery in the 8th century, the region of modern-day Meghri witnessed a rapid social and economic development.
 In 906, the settlement of Karchavan was founded by king Smbat I Bagratuni of the Bagratuni dynasty.
 In 987, the town (known as Meghri) was included within the newly-founded Armenian Kingdom of Syunik.
 In 1105, the region of Meghri was occupied by the Seljuks.
 The town was completely destroyed in 1126 and 1157 by the invading Seljuk forces.

-Between the 12th and 15th centuries, Syunik, along with the rest of the historic territories of Armenia, suffered from the Seljuk, Mongol, Aq Qoyunlu and Kara Koyunlu invasions, respectively.
+Between the 12th and 15th centuries, Syunik, along with the rest of the historic territories of Armenia, had their melikdoms and had to fight Seljuk, Mongol, Aq Qoyunlu and Kara Koyunlu invasions, respectively.

-Foreign rule
+Iranian and Russian rule

 At the beginning of the 16th century, Meghri became part of the Erivan Province within Safavid Persia.
 At the beginning of the 18th century, the region was involved in the liberation campaign of the Armenians of Syunik led by David Bek against Safavid Persia and the invading Ottoman Turks.
-David Bek began his campaign in 1722 with the help of thousands of local Armenian patriots who liberated Syunik.
+Bek began his campaign in 1722 with the help of thousands of local Armenian patriots who liberated Syunik.
 He united the Armenian nobility in the region to form the Principality of Kapan, which included Meghri.
-David Bek rebuilt the Meghri Fortress in the 18th century, making it the only Armenian fortress specifically built for firearms.
-In 1727, 400 of David Bek’s soldiers held off a large Ottoman advance in the fortress.
+Bek rebuilt the Meghri Fortress in the 18th century, making it the only Armenian fortress specifically built for firearms.
+In 1727, 400 of Bek’s soldiers held off a large Ottoman advance in the fortress.
 Local Armenian rule of the region lasted until 1747, when the region was brought back under Persian control as part of the Nakhichevan Khanate and then the Karabakh Khanate in 1750.